NoraLoose/xinvert/docs/source/index.rst

 .. image:: https://raw.githubusercontent.com/miniufo/xinvert/master/pics/animateConverge.gif

 This is a `Python` package to invert or solve many classical problems in atmospheric sciences and physical oceanography.
-This geophysical fluid dynamics (GFD) problems are formulated as second-order partial differential equations (PDEs), and can be inverted using success-over relaxation (SOR) iteration with proper boundary conditions.
+These geophysical fluid dynamics (GFD) problems are formulated as second-order partial differential equations (PDEs), and can be inverted using success-over relaxation (SOR) iteration with proper boundary conditions.
 This project is